TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Linguistic_and_Natural_Language_Processing/Byte-Pair Encoding or BPE Tokenization.md

 >Most tokenizers have **special tokens** such as
 >- `"<|endoftext|>"` is used by GPT tokenizer as the end of text.

+>[!quote]
+>An **advantage** of *BPE segmentation* is that it can effectively *balance the vocabulary size* and the *step size* (the number of tokens required to encode the sentence).
+>- BPE trains the *merged operations* only with a frequency of characters.
+>	- **Frequent substrings** will be *joined early*, resulting in *common words* remaining as **one unique symbol**.
+>	- Words consisting of **rare character combinations** will be *split into smaller units*, e.g., substrings or characters.
+>	- Therefore, only with a small fixed size of vocabulary (usually 16k to 32k), the number of required symbols to encode a sentence will *not significantly increase*, which is an important feature for an efficient decoding.
+>
+>One **downside** is, however, that *BPE* is based on a **greedy** and **deterministic symbol replacement**, which can not provide multiple segmentations with probabilities.
+>- It is not trivial to apply BPE to the *subword regularization* that depends on segmentation probabilities $P(x|X)$.
+>
+>-- Kudo, T. (2018).
+Subword Regularization: Improving Neural Network Translation Models with Multiple Subword Candidates.
+In I. Gurevych & Y. Miyao (Eds.), _Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)_ (pp. 66–75).
+Association for Computational Linguistics. [https://doi.org/10.18653/v1/P18-1007](https://doi.org/10.18653/v1/P18-1007)

 ## Other Tricks

 >[!info]